mdrame/-Game/README.md

 ### Todo:
+    * Make count a progrogress instead of string
     * Reset Score UILable.text to 0 when game restart
     * Write reset button funtionality
     * Pause game when sidebar is initiated